DannyBen/madman/README.md

 - GitHub-style markdown generation.
 - Convert markdown to a single HTML file (including CSS).
 - Ad-hoc server to serve a markdown file locally for preview.
+- [Planned] Table of Contents generation for a single file.
+- [Planned] Table of Contents generation for a folder of markdown files.
+- [Planned] Combine multiple markdown files to one.